 King's Research Excellence Fund

-These funds will be used to recognize and expand the extraordinary contribution of King’s faculty members to the advancement of knowledge and so represent a significant investment in advancing “engagement in the open pursuit of truth and the discovery and sharing of knowledge in service to humanity” as outlined in King’s mission statement.
+The Research Excellence Fund will be used to recognize and expand the extraordinary contribution of King’s faculty to the advancement of knowledge.
+It represents King’s commitment to advancing “engagement in the open pursuit of truth and the discovery and sharing of knowledge in service to humanity” as outlined in King’s mission statement.

 - King’s Research Excellence Scholar Grants